MassProspecting/user-documentation/scraping/placing-a-scraping-order.md

 # Placing a Scraping Order

-Welcome to MassProspecting!
 This guide will help you place your first scraping order in just a few minutes.

 📺 [Watch the demo video](https://youtu.be/UzBZdIxyHB0)